 Choose 16 ounces of bite-size pasta such as penne (shown above), farfalle (bow ties), fusilli (corkscrews), ziti, rotelle (wagon wheels), macaroni, or small shells.
 Cook the pasta in one gallon of boiling water seasoned with 2 tablespoons of salt until just tender.
 Drain but do not rinse the pasta.
 Instead, toss it with olive oil and dump it onto a rimmed baking sheet to cool.
 Don't use butter because it clumps up when it cools.

-2. Prepare 2 Pounds of Main Ingredients
+2. Prepare 2 Pounds of Main Ingredients (About 8 Cups)

 These are the salad's major add-ins, including cooked and raw vegetables, poultry, seafood, and canned beans.
 Some need little or no preparation before going into the salad.
 Others can be lightly cooked.
 Still others are best sauteed or grilled.